patthewebrat/php-image-resizer/README.md

 Point the web root to the public directory and you should be good to go.

+Should run on most versions of PHP, has been tested up to 8.1.

 ## Usage

 To use this script, you can simply call the script with the following query string parameters: